fortesenselabs/trade_flow/README.md

 # TradeFlow

-**TradeFlow** is a platform designed to manage and optimize intelligent trading bots. it provides the infrastructure for deploying, maintaining, and scaling your automated trading strategies, functioning as the Kubernetes for trading bots.
-TradeFlow's bots leverage sophisticated deep-learning algorithms to analyze market trends and execute trades based on your specific risk tolerance and trading objectives.
+**TradeFlow** is a robust framework designed to streamline the creation and management of intelligent trading bots.
+It provides a comprehensive tool set for deploying, scaling, and optimizing your automated trading strategies.

-The platform is exclusively dedicated to the management and optimization of reinforcement learning-based trading bots.
-By harnessing the power of reinforcement learning, TradeFlow's bots autonomously learn optimal trading decisions through continuous interaction with the market.
-This approach might empower traders to perform better and adapt to evolving market conditions.
+The framework is exclusively designed to manage and optimize **self-learning** trading bots.
+By leveraging **reinforcement learning**, TradeFlow's bots autonomously learn to make optimal trading decisions through continuous interaction with the market.
+This approach enables traders to enhance their performance and adapt more effectively to evolving market conditions.

 <div align="center">
 <img align="center" src=docs/images/overview.png>